top of page

 An is any institution that offers these programs.
 This includes vocational schools, community colleges, and technical institutes.
 These schools provide a blend of classroom learning and, most importantly, hands on lab work.

 You’ll find different types of programs depending on the school.
-A trade school might offer a one year diploma focused heavily on practical skills, while a community college may have a two year associate’s degree program that goes deeper into theory.
+A trade school might offer a diploma focused heavily on practical skills over one year, while a community college may have a two year associate’s degree program that goes deeper into theory.
 If you’re aiming for work on commercial HVAC systems, look for programs that include chillers, RTUs, and building controls.
-In 2023, there were around 354 public two year colleges offering HVAC programs.
 Many schools also help with job placement after graduation, connecting you with local employers looking for qualified technicians.

 Why Choose an Accredited HVAC Program?